Phrase Research: Find the Terms Customers Search

 Step 4: Intent Classification

-Every keyword is classified by intent:
+Every phrase is classified by intent:

 • Navigational: Looking for a specific website or brand